Asian shares jump after Dow sees biggest gain since 1933

 For most people, the coronavirus causes only mild or moderate symptoms, such as fever and cough.
 Those with mild illness recover in about two weeks.
 Severe illness including pneumonia can occur, especially in the elderly and people with existing health problems.
 Recovery could take six weeks in such cases.

-Germany, a bastion of budgetary discipline, also approved a big fiscal boost.
-Thailand announced $3.6 billion in stimulus on Tuesday as its prime minister announced a state of emergency likely to bring stronger restrictions on business and travel.

-Measures of the shock to the world economy from the pandemic are just beginning to show the extent of its toll on business and livelihoods.
+The gains came even as the first reports arrived showing how badly the outbreak is hitting the global economy.
 In the United States, a preliminary reading on business activity in March showed the steepest contraction on record, going back to 2009.
 Reports were also gloomy for Europe.

+"Everyone was prepared for a set of shockers, and that is precisely what we got, but they are not a surprise," said Chris Beauchamp, chief market analyst at IG.
+"It is at times like this that the market's propensity to look forward is demonstrated most effectively."